 Cloud Computing Deployment Models

-In addition to the various Cloud Computing Service Models these services can be deployed with varying points of access and integration within an organization's computing infrastructure and network.
-Leveraging the National Institute of Standards and Technology (NIST) definitions there are four deployment models for cloud computing; private cloud, community cloud, public cloud, and hybrid cloud.
+In addition to the various cloud computing service models, these models can be deployed with varying points of access and integration within an organization's computing infrastructure and network.
+Leveraging the NIST definitions, there are four deployment models for cloud computing: private cloud, community cloud, public cloud and hybrid cloud.

-A cloud infrastructure or service which is provisioned for use by a single organization which may be comprised of multiple consumers.
-This is generally owned and operated by the organization, a contracted third party or a combination and this infrastructure may reside on or off premises.
+This is a cloud infrastructure or service provisioned for use by a single organization, which may comprise multiple consumers.
+This cloud is generally owned and operated by the organization, a contracted third party or a combination, and this infrastructure may reside on or off premises.

-The community cloud model is a cloud infrastructure which is provisioned for use by a specific community of consumers who are from different organizations and have a shared concern or business need.
-This community cloud may be owned, managed and operated by one or many of the organizations participating in the community.
-The cloud infrastructure may also be provided by a third party or a combination of community members and third party companies and may exist on or off premises.
+The community cloud model is a cloud infrastructure provisioned for use by a specific community of consumers who are from different organizations and have a shared concern or business need.
+This cloud may be owned, managed and operated by one or a number of the organizations participating in the community.
+The cloud infrastructure may be provided by a third party or a combination of community members and third-party companies, and it may exist on or off premises.

 Public cloud infrastructures are provisioned for use by the general public and are generally open to use.
-The infrastructure will exist on the premises of the cloud provider and may be owned, managed and operated by a combination of the businesses, academic institutions, government organizations, or third parties who consume the cloud service.
+The infrastructure exists on the premises of the cloud provider and may be owned, managed and operated by a combination of the businesses, academic institutions, government organizations or third parties who consume the cloud service.

-This cloud infrastructure model is a composition of two or more of the previous models whereby there are unique components bound together by technologies enabling data and resource portability within the distributed system.
+This cloud infrastructure model is a composite of two or more of the previous models, whereby unique components are bound together by technologies that enable data and resource portability within the distributed system.